-If you would like to report an incident, accident or a near miss (health and safety) this needs to be recorded in the Incident or Accident Book via your Scheme Manager.
+If you would like to report an incident, accident or a near miss (health and safety) this needs to be done via your Scheme Manager.

 Complaints procedure

 If you have a complaint or if a problem has arisen which cannot be readily solved by discussion with the other party then the following procedure should be adopted.